 - Organizing regular combined meetings of our CEI teams to promote shared learning and exchange experiences.
-During these meetings, teams will present innovative co-creation methods and discuss challenges and solutions together. - Ensuring cross-pollination of ideas and perspectives by involving country Public Advisory board (PAB) chairs in our Centre's PAB meetings. - Sharing knowledge products, such as reports and research findings, in simplified formats and local languages to disseminate valuable insights to our communities and NGO partners.

-- Establishing 'Community Hubs' led by trained CHWs/PLWNCDs, fostering knowledge sharing among stakeholders involved or interested in our work and identifying effective coproduction models. - Our research theme 3 focuses on understanding the integration and effectiveness of CEI.
+During these meetings, teams will present innovative co-creation methods and discuss challenges and solutions together. - Ensuring cross-pollination of ideas and perspectives by involving country Public Advisory board (PAB) chairs in our Centre's PAB meetings. - Sharing knowledge products, such as reports and research findings, in simplified formats and local languages to disseminate valuable insights to our communities and NGO partners. - Establishing 'Community Hubs' led by trained CHWs/ People Living with NCDs (PLWNCDs), fostering knowledge sharing among stakeholders involved or interested in our work and identifying effective co-production models. - Our research theme 3 focuses on understanding the integration and effectiveness of CEI.
 Through detailed process evaluations, we will identify barriers, enablers, and mechanisms for continuous feedback, ensuring impactful long-term CEI.